 With 42 percent of the vote, Dick Cheney won the Republican nomination for Congress against two other candidates.
-His chief rival, the state treasurer, had made his support for Ronald Reagan the centerpiece of his campaign.
-In the general election, Cheney received a boost from the “Sage Brush Rebellion”—popular unrest in the West against federal policies on water and land use, environmental protection, energy, and taxes—and a 2:1 advantage in campaign spending.
+In the general election, Cheney received a boost from the "Sage Brush Rebellion"–popular unrest in the West against federal policies on water and land use, environmental protection, energy, and taxes–and a 2:1 advantage in campaign spending.
 Cheney defeated the Democratic candidate with 58.6 percent of the vote.
 (He would win reelection five times by even larger margins.)
 Cheney saved on the congressional relocation allowance by renting a truck to bring the family belongings back to Washington.
 They hit a snowstorm in Indianapolis and were stuck for days at a motel.
 Cheney had to leave his family behind and catch a plane so he could be sworn into Congress.

 Becoming a freshman member of the House minority seemed a long step down from presidential chief of staff, but Cheney was determined to establish himself as a legislator.
 "When you're in a staff job, you're never yourself.
 It's humbling–you're just somebody's hired gun," he explained.
 "Congress is different.
 You're responsible for your own decisions.
 You act for yourself."
 He gained a seat on the Interior and Insular Affairs Committee, whose jurisdiction covered matters of vital concern to his state.

-His association with the Ford administration identified Cheney as a moderate and brought an invitation to attend the Wednesday morning breakfasts held by the “Wednesday Group” of centrist Republicans in the House.
-But Ford’s defeat had made Cheney wary of being outflanked from the right, and he sent his administrative assistant to breakfast with the Conservative Opportunity Society.
-Cheney’s voting record placed him to the right of most House members.
-As “the gentleman from Wyoming,” he cast one of the four votes against a ban on plastic guns that would not set off magnetometers.
-He voted against the Safe Drinking Water Act, Head Start, and sanctions on South African apartheid.
-Yet he avoided an ideological reputation because people attributed his votes to the prevailing attitudes in his state.
+His association with the Ford administration identified Cheney as a moderate and brought an invitation to attend the Wednesday morning breakfasts held by the "Wednesday Group" of centrist Republicans in the House.
+But Ford's defeat had made Cheney wary of being outflanked from the right, and he sent his administrative assistant to breakfast with the Conservative Opportunity Society.
+Cheney's voting record placed him to the right of most House members.
+He cast one of the four votes against a ban on plastic guns that would not set off magnetometers.
+He also voted against the Safe Drinking Water Act, the Equal Rights Amendment, Head Start, and sanctions on South African apartheid.

-During his second term, election as chair of the House Republican Policy Committee gave Cheney a “hunting license” to become involved in a broader range of issues.
-The ranking Republicans on the House committees had been seeking bipartisan accord with the Democratic committee chairs, and they complained about the confrontational tactics being employed by their junior colleagues, led by Georgia’s Newt Gingrich.
-As Policy Committee chair, Cheney shared Gingrich’s frustration with their party’s minority status, and argued that if Republicans continued to help pass Democratic bills, they would never chair committees themselves.
+During his second term, election as chair of the House Republican Policy Committee gave Cheney the opportunity to become involved in a broader range of issues.
+The ranking Republicans on the House committees had been seeking bipartisan accord with the Democratic committee chairs, and they complained about the confrontational tactics being employed by their junior colleagues, led by Georgia's Newt Gingrich.
+As Policy Committee chair, Cheney shared Gingrich's frustration with their party's minority status and argued that if Republicans continued to help pass Democratic bills, they would never chair committees themselves.

-House Republicans elected Cheney as conference chairman in 1987, and as minority whip in 1988.
-With his wife, Cheney wrote a history of Speakers of the House, an office that he seemed destined to hold himself—until an unexpected twist of political fate.
-In 1989, President George H. W. Bush’s nomination of Senator John Tower for Secretary of Defense went down to defeat in the Senate.
+House Republicans elected Cheney as conference chairman in 1987 and as minority whip in 1988.
+With his wife, Cheney wrote a history of Speakers of the House, an office that he seemed destined to hold himself–until an unexpected twist of political fate.
+In 1989, President George H. W. Bush's nomination of Senator John Tower for secretary of defense went down to defeat in the Senate.
 National Security Advisor Brent Scowcroft and Secretary of State James Baker, veterans of the Ford administration, recommended Cheney as a replacement.
-His departure from Congress elevated Gingrich to Republican whip.
+Cheney's departure from Congress elevated Gingrich to Republican whip.
 Gingrich, instead of Cheney, would later become the first Republican Speaker in forty years.

 Secretary of Defense